Rumi Nath

-Rumi Nath is an Indian politician and was a member of Assam Legislative Assembly.
+Rumi Nath is an Indian politician and a former member of Assam Legislative Assembly.
 In 2006, she contested and won election from Borkhola constituency to the Assembly as a BJP candidate.
-She later defected from BJP and joined Congress.
+She later defected from BJP and joined Indian National Congress.
 She won the election again in 2011 as a Congress candidate.
 She is a doctor by profession.
 She was arrested in April 2015 by Guwahati police for her alleged connection to pan-India auto theft racket.
 In October 2020, she was expelled from the Indian National Congress for anti-party activities.

 Personal life

-In May 2012, she allegedly converted to Islam, changed her name to Rabeya Sultana and married her long time friend.
+In May 2012, she allegedly converted to Islam, changed her name to Rabeya Sultana and married her long-time friend.
 She has a daughter from the marriage.